dvreeze/try-zio/README.rst

 This project contains client and server code that shows all this in action.

+Probably most Scala web projects exploiting the Servlet API do so via the `Scalatra`_ library.
+It would therefore be desirable to extend the experiment above to one where Scalatra is used instead of directly using the Servlet API.
+This project uses Scala 3 instead of Scala 2.13, however, and even if Scalatra itself (supporting Scala 2.13, but not yet supporting Scala 3) can in principle be used from Scala 3 code if we are careful with dependencies, the quite strict type checker of the Scala 3 compiler did not accept the use of ScalatraServlet and FutureSupport as Servlet super-types together.
+Hence the absence of an experiment with Scalatra and ZIO combined.

 Of course I would rather use ZIO with zio-http instead.

 .. _`ZIO`: https://zio.dev/